OrthoCoin/orthocoin/README.md

 * MinStakeAge: 24 hours
 * Max: Unlimited

+##Acknowledgements

+This project uses code from the Opalcoin Project, and all code developed by the Opalcoin Project is liscensed under the 4-Clause BSD Liscense.
+This project also uses code from the xxhash and lz4 projects.

 ##Troubleshooting

 In the event you encounter problems compiling the daemon, feel free to consult the guide below: